c-git/c-git.github.io/content/github/notifications.md

 I noticed that github cc's specific email addresses depending on the reason for the notification.
 Found a list of them on [their site](https://docs.github.com/en/subscriptions-and-notifications/reference/email-notification-headers).
 Copied below in case the site gets moved or something.

-> GitHub will cc you if you're subscribed to a conversation.
-The second cc email address matches the notification reason.
-The suffix for these notification reasons is @noreply.github.com.
+> GitHub will `cc` you if you're subscribed to a conversation.
+The second `cc` email address matches the notification reason.
+The suffix for these notification reasons is `@noreply.github.com`.
 The possible notification reasons are:
 >
 > `assign`: You were assigned to an issue or pull request.\
 > `author`: You created an issue or pull request.\